Atlantic puffin: Distribution

 The Atlantic puffin is a bird of the colder waters of the North Atlantic Ocean.
 It breeds on the coasts of northwest Europe, the Arctic fringes, and eastern North America.
-More than 90% of the global population is found in Europe (4,770,000–5,780,000 pairs, equaling 9,550,000–11,600,000 adults) and colonies in Iceland alone are home to 60% of the world's Atlantic puffins.
+More than 90% of the global population is found in Europe (4,770,000–5,780,000 pairs, equalling 9,550,000–11,600,000 adults) and colonies in Iceland alone are home to 60% of the world's Atlantic puffins.
 The largest colony in the western Atlantic (estimated at more than 260,000 pairs) can be found at the Witless Bay Ecological Reserve, south of St. John's, Newfoundland and Labrador.
 Other major breeding locations include the north and west coasts of Norway, the Faroe Islands, Shetland and Orkney, the west coast of Greenland, and the coasts of Newfoundland.
 Smaller-sized colonies are also found elsewhere in the British Isles, the Murmansk area of Russia, Novaya Zemlya, Spitzbergen, Labrador, Nova Scotia, and Maine.
 Islands seem particularly attractive to the birds for breeding as compared to mainland sites, likely to avoid predators.

 While at sea, the bird ranges widely across the North Atlantic Ocean, including the North Sea, and may enter the Arctic Circle.
 In the summer, its southern limit stretches from northern France to Maine; in the winter, the bird may range as far south as the Mediterranean Sea and North Carolina.
 These oceanic waters have such a vast extent of 15-30 e6km2 that each bird has more than 1 km2 of range at its disposal, so is seldom seen out at sea.
 In Maine, light-level geolocators have been attached to the legs of puffins, which store information on their whereabouts.
 The birds need to be recaptured to access the information, a difficult task.
 One bird was found to have covered 4,800 mi of the ocean in 8 months, traveling northwards to the northern Labrador Sea then southeastward to the mid-Atlantic before returning to land.

 In a long-living bird with a small clutch size, such as the Atlantic puffin, the survival rate of adults is an important factor influencing the success of the species.
 Only 5% of the ringed puffins that failed to reappear at the colony did so during the breeding season.
 The rest were lost some time between departing from land in the summer and reappearing the following spring.
 The birds spend the winter widely spread out in the open ocean, though a tendency exists for individuals from different colonies to overwinter in different areas.
 Little is known of their behaviour and diet at sea, but no correlation was found between environmental factors, such as temperature variations, and their mortality rate.
 A combination of the availability of food in winter and summer probably influences the survival of the birds, since individuals starting the winter in poor condition are less likely to survive than those in good condition.